rochus-keller/Oberon/README.md

 Here is a version of the Oberon+ IDE (Mono) for Linux x86: http://software.rochus-keller.ch/OberonIDE_linux_i386.tar.gz.
 Qt 5.4.2 is statically linked with the executables.
 OBXMC, Mono3 and examples are included as well.

-Here is a version of the Oberon+ IDE (LuaJIT) for Linux x86: http://software.rochus-keller.ch/OberonIDE_LuaJIT_linux_i386.tar.gz.
+Here is the old version of the Oberon+ IDE (LuaJIT) for Linux x86: http://software.rochus-keller.ch/OberonIDE_LuaJIT_linux_i386.tar.gz.
 It requires a preinstalled Qt version >= 5.4.

 Here is a version of the Oberon IDE (Mono) for macOS x86_64 (>= El Capitan): http://software.rochus-keller.ch/OberonIDE_macOS_x64.dmg.
 The app can just be moved to the drive or used directly from the mounted DMG; everything required is included, also the Oberon System demo; please note that the CTRL key is mapped to the command key on Mac, but you have to press CTRL+mouse key to trigger the right mouse button; to summarize: just click=left click, command+click=middle click, CTRL+click=right click; note that the shortcuts can differ between platforms.

-Hier is a version of the Oberon IDE (LuaJIT) for macOS x86_64: http://software.rochus-keller.ch/OberonIDE_LuaJIT_macOS_x64.dmg.
+Hier is the old version of the Oberon IDE (LuaJIT) for macOS x86_64: http://software.rochus-keller.ch/OberonIDE_LuaJIT_macOS_x64.dmg.

-Here is a binary version of the OberonViewer for Windows: http://software.rochus-keller.ch/OberonViewer_win32.zip Just download, unpack and run it; no installer is needed.
+Here is a binary version of the old OberonViewer for Windows: http://software.rochus-keller.ch/OberonViewer_win32.zip Just download, unpack and run it; no installer is needed.
 The ZIP includes the needed Qt libraries.

-Here is a binary version of OberonViewer for Linux x86: http://software.rochus-keller.ch/OberonViewer_linux_x86.tar.gz It requires a preinstalled Qt version >= 5.4.
+Here is a binary version of the old OberonViewer for Linux x86: http://software.rochus-keller.ch/OberonViewer_linux_x86.tar.gz
+It requires a preinstalled Qt version >= 5.4.